Surety: Reason for having a guarantor

 A surety most typically requires a guarantor when the ability of the primary obligor, or principal, to perform its obligations to the obligee (counterparty) under a contract is in question or when there is some public or private interest that requires protection from the consequences of the principal's default or delinquency.
 In most common law jurisdictions, a contract of suretyship is subject to the Statute of Frauds (or its equivalent local laws) and is unenforceable unless it is recorded in writing and signed by the surety and by the principal.

 United States industry

-The SFAA published US and Canadian H1 surety results on September 5, 2019.
-Direct written premium totaled $3.5 billion and a direct loss ratio of 18.2%, highlighting strong profitability in the surety industry.
+The SFAA published preliminary US and Canadian H1 surety results for the 2022 calendar year.
+Direct written premium totaled $8.6 billion and a direct loss ratio of 14.5%, highlighting strong profitability in the surety industry.
 The industry remains highly fragmented with over 100 companies directly writing surety bonds with new market entrants entering or reentering on a fairly common basis.